karashevich/FlappyJunieBird2/docs/completed-tasks.md

 #### 3.2.6 Game Over State
 - [x] Display a game-over message when the player loses.
-- [x] Allow the player to restart by pressing the spacebar.
+- [x] Allow the player to restart by pressing the Enter key.

 ## 4. Implementation Plan